vmware-archive/halite/README.rst

 =======================

-1. Setup permissions for users who will use Halite for example in master config
+1. Setup permissions for users who will use Halite
+For example in master config:

 .. code-block:: bash
   saltwui: